abdellatif-belmady/abdellatif-belmady/docs/index.md

       <p><strong>Hey!
 I’m Abdellatif BELMADY,</strong> I graduated from Ecole Centrale Casablanca with a degree in data science and digitalization.
 My professional philosophy is "Structuring and analyzing data allows me to build the story behind it in order to improve the future".</p>
      <h2><i class="fas fa-briefcase"></i> Experience -</h2>
      <p><a href="https://www.linkedin.com/company/other-ways25/"><img src="assets/images/logo_png.png" alt="Other Ways Logo" class="logo" style="width:55px;margin-top: 6px;"></a><strong>CEO and Founder - Other Ways</strong><span class="date" style=" color: inherit;">2022-Present</span><br>The third eye that you need</p>
-      <p>Currently,the possession and installation of cameras are indispensable in large organizations and in any sector But despite their usefulness,these cameras still work in a traditional way in front of the evolution of thedigital and intelligent world.Our solutions opt for intelligent cameras that integrate new technologies Having smart cameras brings many advantages to your work and your business.
+      <p>Currently, the possession and installation of cameras are indispensable in large organizations and in any sector.
+But despite their usefulness,these cameras still work in a traditional way in front of the evolution of the digital and intelligent world.
+Our solutions opt for intelligent cameras that integrate new technologies.
+Having smart cameras brings many advantages to your work and your business.
       </p>
       <p><a href="https://www.linkedin.com/company/6-perform/"><img src="assets/images/perform.jpg" alt="Perform 6 Logo" class="logo" style="width:80px;margin-top: 8px;"></a><strong>Machine Learning Intern</strong><span class="date" style=" color: inherit;">2022</span><br>6 PERFORM · Internship</p>
       <ul>